-As a marketer, it’s very important for us to stay at the top of our competition, and keep abreast of the latest marketing automation trends.
+As a marketer, it’s very important for you to stay at the top of the competition, and keep abreast of the latest marketing automation trends.

-Here’s the good news: we’ve done the research, and put together a comprehensive list of marketing automation trends for 2020.
+We’ve done the research, and put together a comprehensive list of the 5 best marketing automation trends for 2021.

-All you have to do is to check out this list and think about how you can incorporate these trends into your 2020 marketing strategy.
+All you have to do is to read this list and think about how you can leverage these trends into your 2021 marketing strategy.

-The sooner you adopt these trends and start using them to fine-tune your marketing strategy, the more advantage you’ll have on your competitors.
+The sooner you adopt these trends according to your marketing strategy, the more advantage you’ll have on your competitors.

-For those who aren’t aware of what the term “omnichannel” means, it simply refers to integrating your customer’s shopping experience across multiple channels and devices.
+For those who aren’t aware of what “omnichannel” means, it refers to integrating your customer’s shopping experience across multiple channels and devices.

-Say you have a lead who wants to buy a new software tool.
+Say you have a prospect who wants to buy new software.
 This person might…

 - Do a Google search and arrive at your website.